-We have already walked 493 miles, meaning there are just 24,407 miles left to walk to reach our target of 24,900 miles, the distance around the world.
+Join or organise a Share the Journey walk and help us walk 24,900 miles - the distance around the world.
 We’re walking in solidarity with refugees as part of a global campaign led by Pope Francis, Share the Journey, to stand up for the rights of refugees and migrants.

 Will you walk with us and add your miles to our grand total from across England and Wales?

 It’s easy!
 You and your community, whether a school, parish or simply a group of friends, can take a wonderful act of solidarity.

 Any age or group can take part.
 Add the miles you walk to our grand total from across England and Wales and follow your progress around the world on our totaliser.

 Just follow these simple steps to hold your own walk around the world.

 Step 1: Download CAFOD’s Share the Journey resources